mixelpixel/eloquentJavaScript/README.md

 	- [03.01a.js](ch03-functions/03.01a.js) - Squaring a number
 	- [03.01b.js](ch03-functions/03.01b.js) - Make some noise!
 	- [03.01c.js](ch03-functions/03.01c.js) - Raise a base by an exponent
+		- How to get multiple inputs from user?

 02. Parameters and Scopes
 	> "The parameters to a function behave like regular variables, but their initial values are given by the caller of the function, not the code in the function itself ...
 An important property of functions is that the variables created inside of them, including their parameters, are local to the function ... "